 |Main Pack Access||Top, side, and bottom||The bag is equipped with a fixed top lid with a zipper as well as side zippers and a sleeping bag compartment with a divider at the bottom.
 All of these provide access to the main compartment.|

 |Attachments||Two ice pole attachment points and trekking pole attachment points, two daisy chains, two sleeping pad straps (can be removed)||The attachment points make the pack versatile and a good option for use on technical trails.|

 |Materials||210-denier x 630-denier nylon dobby/500-denier nylon packcloth||The Osprey Kestrel 38 is a durable backpack.
 The main body is made from 210 denier x 630 nylon dobby, while the accents are 420HD nylon Oxford and the bottom of the bag is 500 denier nylon packcloth.|

 |Warranty||All Mighty Guarantee||Guaranteed for life: Osprey will repair or replace the backpack, no matter when it was purchased.|

 When I started looking for a new backpack to take with me on my adventures, I found the Osprey Kestrel 38 and was immediately intrigued.
 So, I scoured the internet and came across several reviews from users who seemed to have had rather positive experiences with the pack.

 You can read a few of these users’ experiences below:

 Osprey Kestrel 38 vs Stratos 36

-The Osprey Kestrel 38 and the Stratos 36 share many of the same features, including the zippered sleeping bag space, trekking pole attachment points, mesh water bottle pockets, rain cover, and hip belt pockets with zippers, and removable sleeping pad straps.
+The Kestrel 38 and the Stratos 36 share many of the same features, including the zippered sleeping bag space, gear loops points, mesh bottle pockets, rain cover, waist belt pockets with zippers, and removable sleeping pad straps.